rwpalmer/tzLib/doc/tzLib_Reference.md

 ###	tzLib.eraseTzEeprom() ---------------------------------------------------------------
+FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.

 Function and Usage:
-	FOR DEVELOPMENT AND TEST USE ONLY --- DO NOT USE IN PRODUCTION CODE.
-*	This method erases the tzBlock that tzLib stores in EEPROM.
+*	This method erases the tzBlock from EEPROM
 *	The tzBlock is overwritten with '0xFF' characters.
 As a result,
 	*	tzLib will forget the configured time zone.
 	*	tzLib will forget the data required to configure local time and to perform DST transitions.